Pajaki (pah-yonk-ee) are traditional Polish chandeliers made from rye straw and paper. Their history dates back to the mid-18th century.

-In 46 minutes of video and additional downloadable material, you’ll learn:
+In over 45 minutes of video plus additional downloadable material, you’ll learn:

 Price is £60 which reflects Karolina's extensive research into uncovering this lost craft through multiple visits to Poland over many years, and our pricing supports artists and makers in their ongoing artistic endeavours.

-You can split the cost over 6 months if preferred and receive the course immediately.
+You can spread the cost over 6 months if preferred and receive the course immediately.

 We work in partnership with individuals, small businesses, book and magazine publishers, arts organisations, retailers and many more.